 Geers also uses his own physical presence as an art form.
 In performances such as African Guilt and Innocence(1996), he presents himself as a man covered in blood, questioning ideas of guilt and innocence in the context of Africa’s colonial and postcolonial past.

-From the early 1990s, Geers has taken part in many exhibitions world-wide, including The Street.
-Where the world is made and Road to Justice at MAXXI (Rome, 2018 and 2017); Documenta (2017 and 2002); Venice Biennale (2017 and 2007); Shanghai Biennial (2016); Punk.
-Its Traces in Contemporary Art at MACBA (Barcelona, 2016); Contemporary Art from the Centre Pompidou at Haus der Kunst (Munich, 2016); INSERT 2014 at the Indira Gandhi National Centre for the Arts (Delhi, 2014); The Luminous Interval at the Guggenheim Museum (Bilbao, 2011); and the Bienal de São Paulo (2010), just to mention a few.
+Since the early 1990s, Geers has taken part in several exhibitions of international resonance, including The Street.
+Where the world is made and Road to Justice at MAXXI (Rome, 2018 and 2017), Documenta (Kassel, 2017 and 2002), Venice Biennale (2017 and 2007), Shanghai Biennale (2016), Punk.
+Its Traces in Contemporary Art at MACBA (Barcelona, 2016), Contemporary Art from the Centre Pompidou at the Haus der Kunst (Munich, 2016), INSERT 2014 at the Indira Gandhi National Centre for the Arts (Delhi, 2014), The Luminous Interval at Guggenheim Museum (Bilbao, 2011), and Bienal de São Paulo (2010), to name but a few.

 M77 had the honor of presenting OrnAmenTum’EtKriMen in 2021: a solo exhibition featuring the artist curated by Danilo Eccher.
 The title of the exhibition, OrnAmenTum’EtKriMen, is based on the 1908 essay Ornament and Crime by Austrian architect Adolf Loos, a pioneer of modern architecture who condemned decoration on building façades as an unnecessary, even dangerous excess, steering the course of architecture toward the concept of functionality.
 For M77, Geers embraced Loos’s cultural legacy by interrogating the languages of minimalism and the “white cube” gallery model, throwing aesthetics against a brick wall as well as fragments of shattered ethics.